 - 1 oz microgreens 30g

-- Core then slice the apple and cut the slices into thin sticks.
+- Cut the apple in half, core each quarter then cut into slices (or cut as sticks, if you prefer).
 Slice the celery then add both to the bowl along with the rest of the ingredients.

-- Re-stir the dressing as it may well have separated then pour over the salad.
+- Re-stir the dressing as it may well have separated then pour over the salad (you may not need all of it, so pour some, mix and see if you need more).
 Mix well to ensure kale in particular is well coated then serve.

 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.